 About the AO

 The AO is the premier innovator in the surgical treatment of bone fractures and disorders.
-Innovation at the AO goes from bench to bedside, including basic research and innovation, product development, and clinical validation.
+Innovation at the AO goes from bench to bedside, including basic research, product development, clinical validation, and valorization.

-Today the AO has a global network of over 215,000 health care professionals.
-Each year it offers over 830 educational events around the world, supported by nearly 9,000 faculty and attended by over 58,000 participants.
-It has 20,000 surgeon members working in the fields of trauma, spine, craniomaxillofacial, veterinary, and reconstructive surgery.
+Today we have a global network of over 215,000 health care professionals.
+Each year we offer over 830 educational events around the world, supported by nearly 9,000 faculty and attended by over 58,000 participants.
+We have 20,000 surgeon members working in the fields of trauma, spine, craniomaxillofacial, veterinary, and reconstructive surgery.

 Introducing the AO